FreesideHull/FreesideBot/README.md

 Filters `#news` channel to only allow news articles (posts containing a working web link) to be posted.
 A thread is automatically created for each article to allow for discussion to take place.
-The thread title uses the article's title (the OpenGraph title, falling back to the main title if not found).
+The thread title uses the article's title (the OpenGraph title, falling back to the main title and then to the page URL itself).

 Keeps an updated count of how many members there are in certain roles and in the server as a whole.
 These stats are shown as locked voice channels.